RobHolme/DicomTools/readme.md

 __-EndDate <string>__ Constrain the search for studies acquired on or before this date.

 __-UseTLS__ Use TLS to secure the connection (if supported by the remote DICOM service).

+__-Timeout <int>__ The timout in seconds before the DICOM association is cancelled (or time to wait for a response to the C-FIND if association was successful).

 ### Examples
 Find all patients where Patient Name is 'Test'